Bourbxn/ox-game-project/README.md

 # ox-game-project
-This game project made with C.\n
+This game project made with C.<br/>
-Project from Naresuan University, Mechanical Engineering
+Project from Naresuan University, Mechanical Engineering<br/>